nspcc-dev/neofs-node/README.md

 # Overview

-NeoFS Nodes are organized in peer-to-peer network that takes care of storing and distributing user's data.
+NeoFS Nodes are organized in a peer-to-peer network that takes care of storing and distributing user's data.
 Any Neo user may participate in the network and get paid for providing storage resources to other users or store his data in NeoFS and pay a competitive price for it.

-Users can reliably store object data in the NeoFS network and have a transparent data placement process due to decentralized architecture and flexible storage policies.
+Users can reliably store object data in the NeoFS network and have a transparent data placement process due to a decentralized architecture and flexible storage policies.
 Each node is responsible for executing the storage policies that the users select for geographical location, reliability level, number of nodes, type of disks, capacity, etc. Thus, NeoFS gives full control over data to users.

-Deep [Neo Blockchain](https://neo.org) integration allows NeoFS to be used by dApp directly from [NeoVM](https://docs.neo.org/docs/en-us/basic/technology/neovm.html) on the [Smart Contract](https://docs.neo.org/docs/en-us/intro/glossary.html) code level.
+Deep [Neo Blockchain](https://neo.org) integration allows NeoFS to be used by dApps directly from [NeoVM](https://docs.neo.org/docs/en-us/basic/technology/neovm.html) on the [Smart Contract](https://docs.neo.org/docs/en-us/intro/glossary.html) code level.
 This way dApps are not limited to on-chain storage and can manipulate large amounts of data without paying a prohibitive price.

-NeoFS has native [gRPC API](https://github.com/nspcc-dev/neofs-api) and popular protocol gates such as [AWS S3](https://github.com/nspcc-dev/neofs-s3-gw), [HTTP](https://github.com/nspcc-dev/neofs-http-gw), [FUSE](https://wikipedia.org/wiki/Filesystem_in_Userspace) and [sFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) allowing
+NeoFS has a native [gRPC API](https://github.com/nspcc-dev/neofs-api) and has protocol gates for popular protocols such as [AWS S3](https://github.com/nspcc-dev/neofs-s3-gw), [HTTP](https://github.com/nspcc-dev/neofs-http-gw), [FUSE](https://wikipedia.org/wiki/Filesystem_in_Userspace) and [sFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) allowing